frzfrsfra3/E_commerce_API/README.md

 o	Issue: Missing unit tests for key functionalities. o	Recommendation: Add unit tests to cover authentication and order management.
 API Documentation
 The API documentation is available in OpenAPI format.
 It describes all available endpoints, request/response formats, and authentication details.
-You can find it in the docs folder under openapi.yaml.
+You can find it in openapi.yaml.